Back and Neck Pain

 - Sharp, shooting pain that spreads from your low back to your buttocks, down the back of your thigh, and into your calf and toes

-- Consistent ache in the middle or lower part of your back, especially after standing or sitting for an extended period
+- Consistent ache in the middle or lower part of your back, especially after standing or sitting for a long period

 - Arm numbness or tingling